Session 2 Registration

 You can view specific class information and descriptions by following the class link in the drop down menus.
-You can also view the entire Session 1 class catalog here.
+You can also view the entire Session 2 Catalog here.

 Please review our standard refund policy before registering.